 - 25% old scrap

 Stainless steel plays a significant role in saving the environment and life on earth.

 1. Stainless steel helps to deliver clean drinking water

-Drinking water supply pipes are made of stainless steel because it does not contaminate water because of it’s high resistance to corrosion and rust.
+Drinking water supply pipes are made of stainless steel because it does not contaminate water because of its high resistance to corrosion and rust.

 2. Stainless steel helps to bring down pollution

 Diesel filters remove 95 % of smoke and 85 % of soot particles from the exhaust gas of a diesel engine.
-These diesel filters are made of stainless steel because it can easily withstand high temperatures.
+These diesel filters are made of stainless steel because they can easily withstand high temperatures.

 3. Stainless steel is recently being used in many applications that help to reduce the consumption of fossil fuel.